Volcano erupts in Pacific, West Coast under tsunami advisory

 WELLINGTON, New Zealand (AP) — An undersea volcano erupted in spectacular fashion near the Pacific nation of Tonga on Saturday, sending large tsunami waves crashing across the shore and people rushing to higher ground.
-A tsunami advisory was in effect for Hawaii and the U.S. Pacific coast.
+A tsunami advisory was in effect for Hawaii, Alaska and the U.S. Pacific coast.

 New Zealand's military said it was monitoring the situation and remained on standby, ready to assist if asked.